Yukhoe (육회): Korean Steak Tartare Easy Recipe

 Raw meat.
 It’s not common, but neither is it unique to Korea since there are few parts of the world where it’s not enjoyed in some shape or form.
 Beef tartare dishes abound in Europe and have never lost their popularity.
 We’ve all heard the old joke of the unwitting tourist in France ordering steak tartare for the first time only to be horrified upon being served raw beef.

 There are several opinions on which cut of beef to use, with rump steak being the most commonly found, but if you decide to make this dish at home, the choice is yours.
-Tenderloin will give you a more delicate and softer texture, whereas sirloin, especially a well-marbled Hanwoo steak, has layers of fat running through the meat which provide a more assertive texture and taste.
+Tenderloin will give you a more delicate and softer texture, whereas sirloin, especially a well-marbled Hanwoo steak, has layers of fat running through the meat which provides a more assertive texture and taste.

 Yukhoe Recipe